Stash App Review 2021: Fractional Share Investing

 Should: Begining investors

-The program is designed specifically for newbies who want to try investing but don't know how.
-Stash walks you through your investments without requiring a lot of capital and lets you slowly grow.
+The program is designed specifically for beginners who want to try investing but don't know where to start.
+Stash walks you through investments without requiring a lot of capital and lets you grow slowly, but methodically

 Shouldn't: Experienced investors

-Because this is designed for beginners, experienced investors will find the fractional investments don't quite meet their needs.
-If you are familiar with investing, use a brokerage and purchase full shares.
+Because this is designed for beginners, experienced investors will find that fractional investments don't quite meet their needs.
+If you are familiar with investing, it's probably best to use a brokerage and purchase full shares.

 Is my money insured?